Device Authorization

 Authorized Devices, depending on your permissions. - In the Active Authorization Codes section, select the trash can icon to the right of the code or device.

-You can deploy the authorization code to end users' devices during Client installation by using scripts.
-For more details refer to Install the Client & Web Extension.
+You can deploy the authorization code to end users' devices during Agent installation by using scripts.
+For more details refer to Install the Agent & Web Extension.
 This method bypasses end users needing to enter codes.

 End User Authorization